Skip to main content

 serviceName: "kafka-18350d67" # kafka cluster id (service name)

 OAUTHBEARER with OIDC Authentication is possible since Kafka 3.1 and KIP-768.
-To demonstrate OIDC authentication, NASA has a Kafka Cluster from which you can connect to after you sign up.
-Here’s a config example that works for their cluster (adapt the values to your needs for your cluster).
+To demonstrate OIDC authentication, you can connect to NASA’s GCN Kafka cluster after you sign up.
+Here’s a configuration example (adapt the values to your needs):

 clusters: